 Hall K.D.
 (2008) “What is the required energy deficit per unit weight loss?”, International Journal of Obesity 32, 573–576; DOI: 10.1038/sj.ijo.0803720

-An applied statistician, data junkie, and optimizer by calling.
-I have expertise in web analytics, statistics, design of experiments, risk management and cover a variety of topics where mathematical models and statistics are useful.
+An applied statistician, data junkie, and optimizer by calling, Georgi has expertise in web analytics, statistics, design of experiments, and business risk management.
+He covers a variety of topics where mathematical models and statistics are useful.
+Georgi is also the author of “Statistical Methods in Online A/B Testing”.